ishank1212/Eshkon-NextJS-Assignment/README.md

 - Next.Js with Typescript support out of the box
 - Static Export out of the box
 - Contentful Integration with scripts to automatically populate CMS
-- Easy integration and Deployment over Vercel (formerly ZEIT)
+- Easy integration and Deployment over Vercel
 - Custom components
 - SEO friendly, with dynamic meta tags
 - Optimized for speed and scalability